Intel expects to make decision this year on next new chip plant

-TEL AVIV Jan 26 U.S. chip manufacturer Intel Corp expects to make a decision this year on the location of a new multi-billion dollar semiconductor plant using new 10 nanometre technology, executives at its Israeli unit said on Sunday.
+TEL AVIV U.S. chip manufacturer Intel Corp expects to make a decision this year on the location of a new multi-billion dollar semiconductor plant using new 10 nanometer technology, executives at its Israeli unit said on Sunday.

 Israel is one of a number of countries competing to host the new plant.